Search

 The mouthpieces I’m going to talk about and play for you today are all either evolutions of his existing designs or brand new ones.

-And then the new Gaia 3 and Durga 4 alto designs.
+And then the new and alto designs.

 Let’s start with the Elements mouthpieces.